eerii/fresa/docs/reference/tools/log.md

 ## log levels

-The logging level can be specified using the `LOG_LEVEL` preprocessor directive.
+The logging level can be specified using the `engine_config.log_level()` [config](../config.md) parameter.
 Each log level is defined in a bitwise enum, so they can be granularly combined.

 | log level | bit flag |
 |---|---|